sempernow/refpages/REFs/Kubernetes.CKAD.md

 ## 11.2 Understanding Why Decoupling is Important

-The kubeconfig (YAML) of a deployment should be static against varying environments; portable.
+The manifest (YAML) of a deployment should be static against varying environments; portable.
 For this, we need to segregate site-specific info from deployment configuration.
 This is why __ConfigMaps__ were created.
 They decouple the two.

 ConfigMap declares site-specific variables and such, storing them in `etcd`, and the Deployment config points to the ConfigMap.